dvbnrg/RedModel/docs/learning-materials/Data-Structures.md

     🔹 r-tree: for finding the nearest neighbor
     🔹 vertex buffer: for sending data to GPU for rendering 🔹 segment tree: for finding the nearest neighbor
-    🔹 graph: for tracking friendship, or path finding